LeaVerou/lea.verou.me/blog/2023/components/index.md

 If you *don’t* call `customElements.define()` yourself, then users can register it with any tag name they want, but there is no config-free default.
 *The complex case is possible, but the common case is not easy.*

+The best workaround seems to be that the component author registers it with a default name, and if the user wants to register it with a different name, they can create a dummy subclass and register that.